 Eating comfort food

 You’ve probably indulged in a glass of pinot noir or chardonnay after a rough day at the office, which isn’t a big deal—unless that one glass turns into three or more.
 According to the National Institute on Alcohol Abuse and Alcoholism, men and women who report high levels of stress tend to drink more, and men are more likely to turn to alcohol for stress relief than women.
 Additionally, heavy drinking—defined as binge drinking (having four drinks for women and five drinks for men in around two hours) on five or more days in a month—can shift the body’s hormone balance and change the way our bodies react to stress.
 A heavy drinker will likely experience more anxiety over stressful situations that someone who drinks moderately.
-So what some see as a stress reliever can actually end up causing more stress and even lead to alcoholism.
-Look out for these signs stress is making you sick.

-Hanging out on Facebook
+Hanging out on social media